andrei-ng/tdd-cpp-jeff-langr-my-code-version/README.md

 The code for each example (chapter) is bundled in a separate CMake projects.
 Each re-worked solution is written in an attempt to follow the book's advice while also trying to follow the [Google C++ Coding Style](https://google.github.io/styleguide/cppguide.html).

-To run the code a docker image with the required development environment is needed.
-My custom development environment is available in [this repository](https://github.com/gandrein/docker-xenial-guis-cpp-tdd-dev-env) which is also included here as a `git-submodule` in the [docker-env-submodule](./docker-env-submodule) folder.
+To run this source code all the book's dependencies described in Chapter 1 need to be met.
+A docker image with these dependencies can be created using the files found in the [docker](./docker) folder.
+This folder contains files taken from [this repository](https://github.com/gandrein/docker-xenial-guis-cpp-tdd-dev-env) and further adapted.
+Please have a look at that repository's [README](https://github.com/gandrein/docker-xenial-guis-cpp-tdd-dev-env/blob/master/README.md) for more details.

 ## Requirements